spiral/docs/basics/quick-start.md

 `http://localhost:8080/api/post?sort[author]=asc` | Sort by post->author->id.
 `http://localhost:8080/api/post?filter[author]=1` | Find only posts with given author id.

-You can use sorters, filters and pagination in one request.
-Multiple filters can be activated at once.
+You can use sorters, filters, and pagination in one request.
+Multiple filters can activate at once.

 ## Validate Request
 Make sure to [validate](/security/validation.md) data from the client.
 Use low level validation interfaces or